Mess-Team/Mess-Framework/README.md

 ## Data Attributes
-Below is all of the Data Attributes, what I plan for their uses and plan to stop overlapping attributes and over used functions.
+Below is a list of the following attributes that are currently being developed or have a place within the __MESS__ framework.
+Explanations and examples should provided.
+However not all attributes will have fully flesh out information until they have been set as the standard.

 ### Data Validation
 Used for setting a Validation rule to a single input element.
 An example of this would be `data-validation="Required"` which would then make sure the input element field was not empty.